How People Are Using Fundraisers To Fight Trump's Family Separation Policy

 "No matter what your political views are, it's difficult not to be affected in some way when you’re hearing about this kind of issue and [about] little kids who are being separated from their families," Ross said.
 "It's something that people feel they can understand on a personal level.
 Immigration issues and the debate on all sides of the aisle can feel a little abstract, but this policy is not.
 You see [its impact when you see] a picture of a little kid.
 Human empathy then challenges people to act."

 A quick search on Facebook's fundraisers and donations tab, GoFundMe, and other platforms show similar fundraising efforts.
-Some have exceeded everyone's expectations: For example, a Facebook fundraiser organised by Charlotte and Dave Willner to support RAICES has raised over £3.8 million since Saturday.
+Some have exceeded everyone's expectations: For example, a Facebook fundraiser organized by Charlotte and Dave Willner to support RAICES has raised over $5.4 million since Saturday.

 "Regardless of political party, so many of us are distraught over children being separated from their parents at the border.
 We can’t all be on the frontlines to help these families, but by supporting RAICES, we’re able to do something that just takes less than a minute, and collectively have an impact," Charlotte told Refinery29.

-In an update posted by Dave on Tuesday, he told supporters of the fundraiser that they've spoken to RAICES to talk about how the organisation would use the money.
-"They are ramping up a huge network of volunteers, attorneys, and partner organisations statewide to make sure no child and no parent falls through the cracks," he wrote.
-RAICES is organising a webinar Wednesday to discuss its plans.
+In an update posted by Dave on Tuesday, he told supporters of the fundraiser that they've spoken to RAICES to talk about how the organization would use the money.
+"They are ramping up a huge network of volunteers, attorneys, and partner organizations statewide to make sure no child and no parent falls through the cracks," he wrote.
+RAICES is organizing a webinar Wednesday to discuss its plans.

 Advertisement